unstoppableayush/Namaste-Javascript/Core Javascript Fundamentals/Readme.md

 - Step by step approach to throttling in Javascript
 - Debouncing vs Throttling in Javascript
 - Examples of Throttling - Real Life Scenarios

+## Local Storage & Session Storage

+- Understanding Web Storage API including, localStorage and sessionStorage
+- Explaining how companies like Flipkart and Paytm use Local Storage
+- How can this will help you in Machine Coding Round of your Web/UI developer Interview
+- Code Example for how to use Local Storage functions